Severson-Group/eMach/docs/source/general_analyzers/thermal_res_net_analyzer.rst

 Outputs from Thermal Resistance Network Analyzer
 ************************************************

-The ``ThermalAnalyzer`` takes in the a ``ThermalProblem`` and returns back the temperature distribution as a list of temperatures for every node defined by the resistance network.
+The ``ThermalAnalyzer`` takes in the a ``ThermalProblem`` and returns back the temperature distribution as a list of temperatures as ``float``s for every node defined by the resistance network.
 The following code demonstrates how to implement and then solve the example resistance network using the analyzer.

 .. code-block:: python